 David Phoenix’s First Collection for Kravet Couture

-In this blog we’re going to be showcasing and discussing the new Kravet Fabric’s collection by David Phoenix: Well-Suited.
+In this blog we’re going to be showcasing and discussing the new Kravet Fabric collection by David Phoenix: Well-Suited.
+We proudly showcase new designer collections from our designer brands weekly on our site.

 This is David’s first collection with Kravet Couture and he’s not off to a bad start.
 The entire collection is based on Phoenix’s lifestyle and aesthetic preferences.